jaiRodRod/EGAW/README.md

 This is currently the 0.1 version.
 It is only a really simple mixer app demo where you can route channels, pan and set the gain, among other customization options.
 Render is actually fixed to 5 seconds.

 ## How to use it simplified? 🤔
 In this build there is no proper installer or a full developed method for this.
-To use it simply go to the "Build" folder and download de executable to use it.
+To use it simply go to the "Build" folder and download the executable to use it.